nasa/fmdtools/README.md

 - A shorter overview the toolkit methods and structure is provided in `docs/overview`.
 - Some documented examples are provided, including:
   - A baseline example of most provided methods in conceptual design-stage pump system in `pump example/ex_pump.py` and `pump example/Pump Example Notebook.ipynb`
-  - An case study following the modelling process of going from a less detailed to more detailed model is provided in `multirotor example\paper demonstration\Demonstration.ipynb` for the design of a multirotor drone.
+  - An case study following the modelling process of going from a less detailed to more detailed model is provided in `multirotor example\Demonstration.ipynb` for the design of a multirotor drone.
   - An example replicating previous the simple electric power system implemented in [IBFM](https://github.com/DesignEngrLab/IBFM) in the `eps example` directory, with some basic fault propagation and visualization.
-  - An example of modelling a dynamical system (without faults) is shown in the `\pandemic example` directory, with a reference stand-alone model is provided in `simple_model.py` and `fmd_model.py` and `fmd_model_script.py` showing how one might implement a distributed version of this model in `fmdtools`.
   - Using the `component` class to model human interactions with the modelled system in `hold-up tank example`.

 - More detailed documentation for each of the classes/methods/modules is provided and can be viewed by going through the fmdtools source code (or by using `help(methodname)`)